cpanel

 CNAME records, often termed alias records, are responsible for linking an alias with its canonical designation.
 To incorporate a CNAME Record, employ the Zone Editor feature in cPanel.
 Access your cPanel dashboard.
 Within the **Domains** category, opt for the **Zone Editor**.
 Under the **Domains** tab, a plethora of choices will be visible under **Actions**.
 Choose **CNAME Record**.
 A dialogue box will emerge, prompting you to furnish the necessary details: Name: Input the desired name, for instance, **www**.
 Consequently, cPanel will auto-append the domain, rendering an outcome akin to www.example.com.
 CNAME: Key in the respective domain name.
 Conclude by pressing **Add a CNAME Record**.
 Upon successful integration, a confirmation message will greet you.
 Reminder: Depending on global propagation, the adjustments might require 12 to 24 hours to be fully realized.

-How to Increase PHP’s post_max_size Value Using CloudLinux’s Selector in cPanel
+How to Enable or Disable PHP’s display_errors via CloudLinux Selector in cPanel

-You can modify PHP post_max_size as per your needs using CloudLinux PHP Selector in cPanel. .
+Sometimes, we need to debug PHP.
+Hence, we need to enable display_errors or disable them for security reasons.
+You can do this using the CloudLinux Selector to enable or disable PHP’s display_errors in cPanel. .
 Log in to your cPanel account. .
 In the Software section, click on Select PHP Version.
 Click on the Options menu.
 Note: If the Options page shows an error related to the native PHP version, change it to a non-native version first.
-Look for post_max_size and click on the drop-down option displayed in front of it.
-Then choose the appropriate limit as per your requirements.
+For enabling display_errors, tick mark it.
+For disabling it, uncheck it.